dss-extensions/dss_capi/docs/usage.md

 Just like for strings, the caller is responsible for the memory of the setter parameters.
 The pointer should be the address of the first element of the array, and the count parameter is the number of elements of the array.

-The getters present two interfaces: a direct result (classic) and a global result mode.
+The getters present two interfaces: a immediate result (classic) and a global result mode.

-### Direct Result (DR, classic, updated in v0.10.0)
+### Immediate Result (IR, classic, updated in v0.10.0)

-The direct result getters use two parameters.
+The immediate/direct result getters use two parameters.
 Its usage is like the follow snippet:

 ```c
     int numZipv[2] = {0, 0};